IQTLabs/voices/organizers.md

 time-series analysis, image processing, and computer vision.
 Dr. Barrios received her PhD. in plasma physics from University of Rochester in 2010.
-Prior to joining Lab41 Dr. Barrios was a staff scientist at Lawrence Livermore National Laboratory, working on laser-driven fusion experiments at the NIF laser facility.
+Prior to joining Lab41 Dr. Barrios was a staff scientist at Lawrence Livermore National Laboratory, working on laser-driven fusion experiments at the National Ignition Facility (NIF).

 ### Horacio Franco